csaez/csaez.github.io/src/content/2014-09-10_python-testing.md

 Being able to test our code from system python instead of the DCC makes a __HUGE__ difference during testing!
-Run a test like this takes milliseconds and we can automate the process through a testing framework like `nose`, so in practical terms we can run tests everytime a file is saved without think too much about it (take a look at `nose-watch`).
+Run a test like this takes milliseconds and we can automate the process through a testing framework like `nose`, so in practical terms we can run tests everytime a file is saved without thinking too much about it (take a look at `nose-watch`).

 In contrast, be forced to open the DCC to run the testsuite, restart the